 First, what does “recover” actually mean?
 We often hear people say they want things to go back to “the way things were” but in recovery, couples need to strive for a new normal that is better than the way things were.
-Affairs are typically a symptom of underlying relationship issues and returning to the way things were will not heal those underlying issues.
+Affairs are typically (but not always) a symptom of underlying relationship issues and returning to the way things were will not heal those underlying issues.
 While it is possible to return to a previous relationship state, it is not sustainable long term.
 Most marriages either grow or end from affairs.
 Recovery in the instance of an affair, means to heal, grown and find a new normal (the goal being an even better one).

-Below are a few simple ways to navigate the darkness while searching for the light and the hope of a new life and marriage:
+Below are a few simple ways to navigate the darkness while searching for the light and the hope of a new life and marriage.

-- Seek help.
 Often couples try to resolve things on their own and walk into therapy more damaged than they were immediately following the affair.
 We recommend seeking therapy as soon as you discover the affair.
 A therapist can help you establish boundaries to keep your relationship safe – ending the affair, rules about disclosure and transparency.
 A professional can also help you process what’s happened, learn why it happened in the first place, start healing and rebuilding trust.

-- Understand it takes time.
 There are 5 stages to healing after an affair – Discovery, Grieving, Acceptance, Reconnection and Maintenance.
 Even if you commit to working on healing and repairing your relationship as soon as the affair is discovered, the process is difficult and healing will not occur overnight.
 Be patient and kind with yourself and your partner.
-Each person is having their own struggles, do your best to understand and empathize with your partner.
+Each person has their own struggles.
+Do your best to understand and empathize with your partner.

 This can include journaling, having an accountability person or more to share difficult feelings and emotions with and seeking therapy.
 Allow yourself to feel the feelings you are experiencing without being judgmental or critical.
 There is no right or wrong way to feel.
 Both partners often feel isolated and alone in the aftermath of an affair – counseling and support groups can be really helpful during this painful time.